Skip to article frontmatterSkip to article content

 ...

-Result: "it" can look DIRECTLY at "bank" (word 2) without any intermediate steps.
+Result: "it" can look DIRECTLY at "bank" (word 2) without any intermediate recurrent steps.

 Every other word does the same computation simultaneously: